mumu12641/strawberry/README.md

 ### ❗️ Prerequisites

+Your computer should be a linux system, forgive me for not being able to support windows.
 This project requires that your PC be installed with gcc and cargo.Use following commands to check it!

 ```
 gcc -version